jspm/jspm-resolve/resolver-spec.md

 * NodeJS core module names should not be resolved, and should throw a _Module Not Found_ error.
 * The browserify "browser" field should be respected when resolving in the browser environment (including a `false` map returning _undefined_).
-* Module names ending in the environment path separator must always throw a not found error.
+* Module names ending in _"/"_ must always throw a not found error.

 Full compatility in a module loading pipeline would be formed with a wrapper along the following lines: